AppiePau/devshed/README.md

 # devshed-tools 2.0 beta-1
 *Devshed Tooling 2.0 (beta version) (.NET 6.0 Edition)*

-Devshed Tooling (currently for web) contains helper classes that simplify common scenarios that I come across during my developing days.
-Not much is documented at the moment, but will soon commence.
+Devshed Tooling is my personal pet project to keep some handy tools at my disposal.
+Especially creating and reading CSV and XLSX files.

 *Devshed.Csv*

 Powerfull and descriptive CSV processing library without any compromise to your code.
-See the draft documentation for the current 1.2 release!
+See the [documentation](Documentation/Documentation.md) for the current 2.0 release!

-With the use of ClosedXML you can generate or read XLSX files!
+With the use of ClosedXML it also can generate and read XLSX files!

 Create a definition of the import/export model: